 Walk straight down Gravel Lane.
-You will pass Thames Valley Saw Service which used to be a Nissan hut in the 60’s, owned by Bob Winter, the builder.
+You will pass Thames Valley Saw Service, which used to be a Nissan hut in the 60’s, owned by Bob Winter, the builder.
 He later rebuilt it for use as a storage for his tools, but as everyone in the village came to ask him to sell them his stock, he decided to build a Hardware Shop in place of the old cottage near the present Post Office, which was later taken over by Arthur Vickery and his son Lawrence.
 Thames Valley Saws, a family run firm, established their business in the 70’s and still rent the land from the Winter family.

 Go to the end of Gravel Lane and take the footpath which will take you to Henleys Lane.
 You will pass the Grange on the right, behind which was one of the walnut groves, for which the village was well known.
 Walnuts were an important commercial business in the 19th century, hance the reference to walnuts throughout the village.